NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

 **Format Changes**

-* :ref:`VectorData <sec-VectorData>` : Data values from a series of data elements are concatinated into a single array.
+* :ref:`VectorData <sec-VectorData>` : Data values from a series of data elements are concatenated into a single array.
 This allows all elements to be stored efficiently in a single data array.
-* :ref:`VectorIndex <sec-VectorIndex>` : 1D dataset of region-references selecting subranges in
+* :ref:`VectorIndex <sec-VectorIndex>` : 1D dataset of region-references selecting sub-ranges in
   :ref:`VectorData <sec-VectorData>`.
 With this we can efficiently access single sub-vectors associated with single elements from the :ref:`VectorData <sec-VectorData>` collection.
-* :ref:`ElementIdentifiers <sec-ElementIdentifiers>` : 1D array for stroing unique identifiers for the elements in a VectorIndex.
+* :ref:`ElementIdentifiers <sec-ElementIdentifiers>` : 1D array for storing unique identifiers for the elements in a VectorIndex.

 See :ref:`sec-rn-unittimes-nwb2` for an illustration and specific example use in practice.